PayPal business account Singapore review: Fees & requirements (2023)

 PayPal was one of the first digital payment platforms to be established, allowing customers to shop and send money online - and letting internet entrepreneurs receive fast and simple payments.
 If you run an online business, use marketplace platforms like Etsy or eBay or receive an income through selling on social media, you may be considering a business PayPal account.

 This guide will run through all you need to know about using the PayPal business account in Singapore, and fees exchange rates you should know of.
 To help you decide if PayPal is right for you, we’ll also introduce an alternative for comparison - the Wise business account.
-If you trade internationally, or have your eye on global growth, Wise could suit you, with low cost, secure international payments which use the real mid-market exchange rate.
+If you trade internationally, or have your eye on global growth, Wise could suit you, with low cost, secure international business payments which use the real mid-market exchange rate.

 Table of contents |